poseidon-framework/poseidon-schema/README.md

 The `packageVersion` field is a mandatory entry of the `POSEIDON.yml` file.
 It denotes the version of the individual package, using a three-component versioning system derived from [semantic versioning](https://semver.org).

 Each version number is comprised of three numbers, separated by a `.`.
 For example: `0.1.0`, `1.0.0` or `2.1.3`.
-The first number gives the `major`, the second the `minor` and the third the `patch` component of the version number.
+The first number gives the `Major`, the second the `Minor` and the third the `Patch` component of the version number.
 For a Poseidon package these components SHOULD be incremented, so raised by one, when the following changes occur:

 - **`major`** (first number)
   - When samples are added to a package.